mdcao/japsa/docs/source/tools/jsa.seq.annovcf.rst

 Synopsis
 ~~~~~~~~

-*jsa.seq.annovcf*:Annotate variation in a vcf file using annotation from gff file
+*jsa.seq.annovcf*: Annotate variation in a vcf file using annotation from gff file

 ~~~~~
 Usage